Opinion | Corporations’ quick shunning of Russia showcases the new morality of doing business

 In truth, there was always some pushback against Friedman’s fiat as companies tried to demonstrate that doing good could coexist with doing well.
 Coca-Cola promoted global harmony in a memorable 1971 TV ad campaign.
 The Benetton fashion house put diversity and inclusion front and center in its magazine campaigns of the 1990s.
 But the doctrine remained in favor until the gap between flat wages and steeply escalating super-wealth grew so great that the folks in the penthouses began worrying about folks with pitchforks.

 In 2019, the Business Roundtable, a public policy organization of major American chief executives, called an end to the Friedman Doctrine.
 Its “Statement on the Purpose of a Corporation” replaced the exclusive focus on shareholders with a broader obligation to all “stakeholders.”
-As if to test the sincerity of the brass, there immediately followed a succession of crises — the covid-19 pandemic, the killing of George Floyd, the Jan.
+As if to test the sincerity of the brass, there immediately followed a succession of crises — the covid-19 pandemic, the murder of George Floyd, the Jan.
 6 insurrection — in which corporations were urged to take various steps and positions that served aims other than the immediate balance sheet.

 Today, the Roundtable touts data showing that companies can have their halos and their profits, too; stakeholder-focused companies are, by some measures, outperforming the average in terms of rising stock prices.